IndigoPurple/eSports/README.md

 ## 🧠 Code Implementation

 - **Reconstruction**:
-  We adopt the [E2VID](https://github.com/uzh-rpg/rpg_e2vid) model to convert event streams into video frames.
+  We adopt the <a href="https://github.com/uzh-rpg/rpg_e2vid" target="_blank">E2VID</a> model to convert event streams into video frames.

 - **Region of Interest Extraction**:
   Please refer to the pseudocode in our paper for the ROI extraction algorithm.